-... which is misleading, because there is no "Black Widow movie" set in stone yet.
+... which is misleading because at the time of that headline, there was no "Black Widow movie" in the works at all.
 Or they'll ask Marvel captain Kevin Feige, leading to the headline ...

 ... even though an exec saying they're "creatively and emotionally ... most committing to" Black Widow but not actually putting it on their three-year schedule is the exact opposite of a commitment.
 It's like when your parents said "We'll see" when you asked them to buy you a drum kit.

 Or ask someone from TV if they'd like their show to continue as a movie, and you'll always get something to tease readers with.
 Downton Abbey.
 Hannibal.
 The Shield.
 Freaks and Geeks.
 Ask about Fringe or Lost, and they won't say, "There's really nowhere to go.
 Did you not watch the finale?" --they'll agreeably say, "sure, that might be a way to answer stuff," which should not be reported as news.
 Asked about a Family Guy movie, a producer said, " There are no specific plans," but also, "if I were a gambling man, I'd say within the next five years," and joked that he was putting money on that.
 Thus, headlines read:

 And people involved in one film would almost always potentially be interested in a sequel.
 John Travolta adapted 2000's Battlefield Earth from the first half of a famous book, a book he loved, which was connected to his religion.
 So even though it failed, asked if he was up for a sequel, he said, "Sure.
 Yeah."
 People acted like this was CRAZY news ...